LD-2162

 Enforcement Authority

 Dual enforcement.
 The Attorney General may bring a civil action against any person that violates the chapter.
-A minor who uses a non-compliant chatbot, or a parent or guardian acting on the minor's behalf, may bring a civil action independently or as part of a class action.
+A minor who uses a noncompliant chatbot, or a parent or guardian acting on the minor's behalf, may bring a civil action independently or as part of a class action.
 The Department of the Attorney General may adopt rules necessary to implement the chapter.

 Penalties

-AG enforcement: injunctive relief, disgorgement of profits or revenues, and civil penalties up to $2,500 per violation or up to $7,500 per intentional violation.
-Private right of action for minors: statutory damages between $100 and $750 per user per incident, or actual damages, whichever is greater; injunctive or declaratory relief in lieu of or in addition to damages.
+AG enforcement: injunctive relief, disgorgement of profits or revenues, and civil penalties of up to $2,500 per violation or up to $7,500 per intentional violation.
+Private right of action for minors: statutory damages between $100 and $750 per user per incident, or actual damages, whichever is greater; injunctive or declaratory relief available in lieu of or in addition to damages.
 Statutory damages do not require proof of actual monetary harm.

 Who Is Covered